Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 #### Scenario 1 - Describe a Single DevOps Pipeline with Three Stages
 This prompt will create a decription for creating a DevOps pipeline with three stages: Build, Infrastructure as Code (IaC), and Quality Assurance (QA).
 It outlines the requirements for each stage, including describing the application, specifying the Azure resources needed, creating Bicep templates, and detailing the steps for deploying the application to Azure for QA purposes.

-- Open the Copilot Chat extension and ask the following advanced `Chain of Thought` prompt engineered question:
+- Open GitHub Copilot Chat and ask the following advanced `Chain of Thought` prompt engineered question:

     ```
     Create a single DevOps pipeline comprising three stages: Build, Infrastructure as Code (IaC), and Quality Assurance (QA).